tahoe-lafs/tahoe-lafs/docs/architecture.rst

 least frequently enough to prevent any of the leases from expiring before the next renewal pass.

-See `<garbage-collection.rst>`_ for further information, and for how to configure garbage collection.
+See garbage-collection.rst_ for further information, and for how to configure garbage collection.

+.. _garbage-collection.rst: garbage-collection.rst

 File Repairer